South Unionville

 South Unionville is a neighbourhood located in, Markham, Ontario, Canada.
-It is bounded to the north by Regional Highway 7, south by 407, east by McCowan Road and west by Kennedy Road.
-The community is named after its geographical location near the south portion of the historic Unionville district.
+It is bounded to the north by Highway 7, south by Highway 407, east by McCowan Road and west to about Kennedy Road.
+The community is named after its location south of the historic Unionville district.

 A majority of developed parkland is found just north of South Unionville Avenue.
 South Unionville also has a large variation of mixed-income housing, most townhouses are found along South Unionville Avenue, Semi-detached houses south of the street and detached houses along other residential lanes.
 A condominium complex along with a shopping centre locates in the west end of the community.
 Construction on the newer parts of the community began in 2000 and was mostly finished by 2003.
 The local school is Unionville Meadows Public School.

 Population dynamics

 South Unionville, like most other communities in Markham, has a diverse population.
 The Chinese and East Asian make up a large portion of the population heritage.
 Residents of South Unionville also include South Asian, Middle Eastern, European, African, and mixed heritage Canadian families.